Ganesh-ka-git/DataSage/README.md

 Implementation Details
 The chatbot is designed to analyze data files based on user queries.
 It follows these steps:
-•	 The user uploads a data file.
+•	 The user uploads a csv file.

 •	 The chatbot processes the file using Pandas and extracts relevant insights.

 •	 Based on the user’s query, the chatbot applies appropriate data transformations and analysis.

 •	 The response is generated and presented through the Gradio interface